intersel/jamrules/README.md

 Add an object to the list of objects to test against rules.

   * object with its properties plus these optional ones
-	     * 		matched (otion):<function name to call when a rule will match for the object>
+    * matched (otion): function to call when a rule will match for the object
-	     * 		notmatched (option):<function name to call when there is a change but object does not match any rules>
+    * notmatched (option): function to call when rules will be tested but no rules match for the object
- 	* aMatchingFunction (option): the matching function, same as to define the "matched" property in the object
+  * aMatchingFunction (option): a matching function, same as to define the "matched" property in the object
- 	* aNotMatchingFunction (option): the matching function, same as to define the "notmatched" property in the object
+  * aNotMatchingFunction (option): a 'not' matching function, same as to define the "notmatched" property in the object

 ### Example
 ```javascript